MGrin/transactions-graph-generator/README.md

 # Transformation scripts
 There is a couple of transformation scripts that transform generated data into something more usefull:

-* output2csv.sh - shuffles all transactions and concats them into one file.
+* `output2csv.sh` - shuffles all transactions and concats them into one file.
 As a result you'll get 4 csv files with atms, clients, companies and transactions
+* `output2neo4j.sh` - generates folders and files needed for neo4j to import data.
+Also can start a neo4j docker image with already imported graph (`startNeo4j.sh` script)

 # Data and Patterns
 ## Client